All Episodes

 What does any guy want anyway?

-So, you know, as as Bastardi pointed out, there is no, in spite of what they tell you, in spite of the science being settled, which we're always told, the science is not settled.
+So, you know, as Bastardi pointed out, there is no, in spite of what they tell you, in spite of the science being settled, which we're always told, the science is not settled.

-The science in many cases has been forged.
+The science, in many cases, has been forged.

-And there's no linkage between CO2 gases and temperatures.
+And there's no linkage between CO2, gases, and temperatures.

 By the way, and I want to predicate it on all of this.